TL; DR: Webinar Sprint Retrospective Anti-Patterns

 - Product Owner Anti-Patterns

-✋ Do Not Miss Out: Join the 5,075-plus Strong ‘Hands-on Agile’ Slack Community
+✋ Do Not Miss Out and Learn more about the Sprint Retrospective: Join the 12,000-plus Strong ‘Hands-on Agile’ Slack Team

 If you like to join now all you have to do now is provide your credentials via this Google form, and I will sign you up.
 By the way, it’s free.